Kevin Wright (footballer, born 1995)

-Kevin Adrian Wright (born 12 December 1995) is a professional footballer who plays as a left back for USL Championship club Oakland Roots.
-Born in England, Wright represents the Sierra Leone national team.
+Kevin Adrian Wright (born 12 December 1995) is a professional footballer who plays as a left back.
+Born in England, Wright plays for the Sierra Leone national team.

 Career

 Wright joined Chelsea's academy in 2005 as an under-11.
 He went on to play for the club's development squad between 2014 and 2016.
 On 30 June 2016, Chelsea announced that Wright would be leaving the London-based club on the expiry of his contract.

 On 1 December 2016, after trialing with Cumbrian side Carlisle United for several weeks, he was finally recruited by manager Keith Curle, along with former Tottenham Hotspur trainee Alexander McQueen on a contract until 1 January 2017.
 Five days later, Wright made his Carlisle debut in a 3–2 defeat against Mansfield Town in the EFL Trophy, in which he replaced the injured Joe McKee at half-time.
 On 19 January 2017, it was announced that Carlisle had terminated Wright's contract.

 On 27 January 2017, Wright joined Norwegian side Fredrikstad, following his release from Carlisle.

 On 2 March 2022, Wright signed a three-year contract with Sirius in Sweden.

 In August 2022, Wright joined Greek Super League 2 club Apollon Smyrnis.

 On 18 January 2023, Wright signed with USL Championship side Oakland Roots SC.